JohanElmis/esphome-solartemp/README.md

 # esphome-solartemp
 I have 3 heatpipe solar panel each with 30 tubes.

 They are connected in series - but as the sun moves over the sky, some of them may get into the shadow on the late afternoon.

 As the controller temp-sensor is only mounted on the last - it sometimes results in that the pump stops - and will not start again even if the two others still has sun on them and gets really hot.

 To improve this - I have now put PT100 sensors in each of the 3 modules, and hooked them up to a ESP 8266 board.

-The ESP is programmed with [ESPhome](https://esphome.io/), where it makes the data available on the built in web-interface, Exposing to Prometheus as well as bublishing the metrics to a MQTT but - that I then use to feed data the Solar controller module.
+The ESP is programmed with [ESPhome](https://esphome.io/), where it makes the data available on the built in web-interface, Exposing to Prometheus as well as publishing the metrics to a MQTT but - that I then use to feed data the Solar controller module.

 I did not want a fully wired solution as that can be sensitive to lightning, so just feeding low voltage power to the waterproof box I have outside - and letting it use the WiFi for data transfer works good.

 ## Hardware
 Getting reliable high-res temp data from the PT1000 sensors was not that easy, especially as I had 3 of them.

 Ended up with using PT1000 converters which gave me a very precise output digital signal that was easy to hook up to the ESP.

 PT1000 sensors with Silicon cable to handle the heat.
+Normal cables may melt as it can get up to several hundred degrees.

 As my original idea was to use a multiplexer and some high-res A/D converter I used the 2-wire probes, but as I later went with the adapter-boards that supports 4-wire, that would have been a better option - as it gives even more precise values.

 ### Parts
-D1 Mini - ESP8266 12-F board
+* D1 Mini - ESP8266 12-F board
-Adafruit MAX31865 (PT1000 interface)
+* Adafruit MAX31865 (PT1000 interface)
-PT1000 sensors with silicon cables (4-wire prefered)
+* PT1000 sensors with silicon cables (4-wire prefered)

 ### Wiring D1Mini